Using your GPU with CuPy

 0.014529 s

-Without much effort, we obtained a 18 times speedup.
+With this Numpy shortcut and without much coding effort, we obtained a good 18-fold speedup.

-A real world example: image processing for radio astronomy
+A scientific application: image processing for radio astronomy

-In this section, we will perform the four major steps in image processing for radio astronomy: determination of background characteristics, segmentation, connected component labelling and source measurements.
+In this section, we will perform four classical steps in image processing for radio astronomy: determination of the background characteristics, segmentation, connected component labeling, and source measurements.

 PYTHON